replayio/docs/src/app/basics/test-suites/pr-comments/page.md

 ## Run your tests
 After you run your test, PR comment bot will collect links from your test step, and show them as a comment in your pull request conversation tab on GitHub.

+{% figure
+    alt="PR Comment bot in GitHub"
+    src="/images/pull-request-comments.png"
+    height=440
+    width=870
+/%}

+{% callout %}
+PR comment bot currently only listens to `pull_request` event, which means that comments will not appear on events such as `push` or `workflow_dispatch`.
+If you are running your tests against Vercel preview deployments, you can [check out this page](/learn/examples/vercel) to learn how to set up your workflow file.
+{% /callout %}

 {% /steps %}